kuhn-ruess/cmdbsyncer-docs/docs/enterprise/json_logging.md

 }
 ```

+!!! note
+    Command runs reach the stream from version 4.3 on.
+Earlier
+    versions built the pipeline only for the web application and its
+    workers and skipped it for every `cmdbsyncer <command>` run, so
+    `JSON_LOGGING_CLI` has no effect there — imports, exports and cron
+    stay plain text whatever it is set to.

 **Not when you are watching.** A command whose output goes straight to
 a terminal keeps its plain text, even with the setting on: one JSON
 record can carry an entire stack trace on a single line, and no